armin/Redux-iOS/Readme.md

 Actions are used to trigger the transfer of the app state to a new state.
 Listeners get updated whenever the app state changes.
 The power of Redux is in the Reducers which are used to transfer app state.
 Reducers can be composed.
-An single app reducer is configured in the Store which may then call other reducers to transfer parts of the app state.
+A single app reducer is configured in the Store which may then call other reducers to transfer parts of the app state.
 This is a great way to decompose state tranistion and keep code organised.

 ## Unidirectional data flow